ethereum/consensus-specs/specs/core/0_beacon-chain.md

 * Let `parent_hash` be the hash of the immediate previous beacon block (ie. equal to `block.ancestor_hashes[0]`).
 * Let `parent` be the beacon block with the hash `parent_hash`.

-First, set `state.last_block_hashes` to the output of the following:
+First, set `state.latest_block_hashes` to the output of the following:

 ```python
 def append_to_recent_block_hashes(old_block_hashes: List[Hash32],